Team Meetings in a Row

 The team has added a meeting on 4 out of 5 days, but at different times each day.
 Now, a developer wants to book an appointment with a doctor or receive a delivery.
 Imagine her dialogue with the hospital or courier:

-— Well, on Monday after 12 PM, on Tuesday from 12 PM to 2 PM, then from 4 PM until evening.
+— What time works for you?— Well, on Monday after 12 PM, on Tuesday from 12 PM to 2 PM, then from 4 PM until evening.
 On Wednesday after 1 PM, — the lady at reception is no longer listening, — on Thursday after 12 PM and until 5 PM, and on Friday from 12 PM to 4 PM, and then after 5 PM!

 — Would Thursday at 6 PM work?